 A matrix is a rectangular array of elements which are operated on as a single object.
-The elements are often numbers but could be any mathematical object provided that it can be added and multiplied with acceptable properties, for example, we could have a matrix whose elements are complex numbers.
+The elements are often numbers but could be any mathematical object provided that it can be added and multiplied with acceptable properties (it must be a field structure - see box on right for details), for example, we can have a matrix whose elements are complex numbers.

 Relationship to other mathematical quantities